Ring v. Arizona

 Ring v.
 Arizona, 536 U.S. 584 (2002), was a case in which the United States Supreme Court applied the rule of Apprendi v.
 New Jersey to capital sentencing schemes, holding that the Sixth Amendment requires a jury to find the aggravating factors necessary for imposing the death penalty.
 Ring overruled a portion of Walton v.
 Arizona, which had rejected that contention.

-The case was argued by then-Attorney General Janet Napolitano and future judge Andrew Hurwitz.
+The case was argued by the Attorney General of Arizona, Janet Napolitano, and future judge Andrew Hurwitz.

 Facts of the case

 On November 28, 1994, an armored car parked in front of Arrowhead Mall in Glendale, Arizona, was robbed.
 The driver, John Magoch, was shot in the head as he opened the door to smoke, and died almost instantly.
 One of the robbers then drove the van to a church in nearby Sun City, where they made off with $562,000 in cash and $271,000 in personal checks.
 An informant tipped the police off to Timothy Ring and two of his friends, who had recently made expensive purchases such as a new truck.
 Police eventually discovered that Ring was the ringleader of the operation.
 Ring was later charged with capital felony murder under Arizona law.

 The jury eventually convicted Ring of felony murder, but Ring could not be sentenced to death without further findings, and Arizona law provided that the judge alone would make the findings.
 After a sentencing hearing, at which Ring's accomplices testified, the judge found that two aggravating factors applied: that Ring had committed the murder in expectation of pecuniary gain and that he had committed the murder in an especially heinous, cruel, or depraved manner.
 Although he found that Ring had a "minimal" criminal record, the judge concluded that it did not outweigh the aggravating factors and sentenced Ring to death.
+Ring's accomplices William Ferguson and James Greenham were sentenced to 16 and 27 years respectively for their roles in the crime.